Learning-Augmented Robust Algorithmic Recourse: Learning-Augmented Framework

-We next propose an algorithm to compute $\robx$, i.e., a robust recourse that provides an optimal solution to the optimization problem of Equation~\eqref{eq:xr} when the function $f_\theta$ is a generalized linear model.
-This algorithm can also be used to compute the consistent solution $\conx$ of Equation~\eqref{eq:xc}, by setting $\alpha = 0$.
-A model is generalized linear if $f_\theta$ can be written as $f_\theta(x):= g \circ h_\theta(x)$, i.e., a composition of two functions, where $h_\theta: \mathcal{X}\to \RR$ is a linear function mapping inputs to scores and $g: \RR \to [0,1]$ is a non-decreasing function mapping scores to probabilities of favorable outcome (which is the label 1 in our setting).
-For example, setting $g$ to be the sigmoid function will recover the logistic regression.

-Note that even for generalized linear functions, the objective function in~\eqref{eq:xc} is non-convex (see Appendix~\ref{sec:theory-appx}).
-Hence, gradient-based approaches such as RObust Algorithmic Recourse (ROAR)~\citep{UpadhyayJL21} or Robust Bayesian Recourse (RBR)~\citep{NguyenBN+22} can only converge to a \emph{locally} optimal recourse, as opposed to our algorithm which guarantees \emph{globally} optimal recourse.
-We empirically compare the performance of our algorithm to these algorithms in Section~\ref{sec:findings-comp}.
+We next provide Algorithm~\ref{alg:l1-linf} to optimize Objective~\eqref{eq:rob-cons-trade}.
 We introduce a few additional notations.
-We use $\sign$ to denote the function $\sign(s)=\mathbbm{1}[s\geq 0]$ where $\mathbbm{1}$ is the indicator function.
-When applied to a vector, the $\sign$ is applied element-wise to each dimension of the vector.
+We use $\sign(s)$ which is 1 when $s>0$, $0$ when $s=0$, and $-1$ when $s<0$.
+When applied to a vector, the $\sign$ is applied element-wise.
 For an integer $n\in \NN$, $[n]:=\{1, \ldots, n\}$.
-We also use $e_i$ to denote a $d$-dimensional unit vector with all zeros except for $i$-th coordinate which has a value of one.